About Shari Botwin, LCSW

 Podium After Cosby Verdict Announced at Retrial: With Gloria Allred, Lili Bernard, Victoria Valentino, Therese Serignese and Caroline Feldman

 Shari Botwin, LCSW opened her Cherry Hill private practice in 1996.
 Prior to starting her own practice Shari worked at the Renfrew Center in Philadelphia.
 She provides individual, group and family therapy with a specialization in treating trauma, abuse, eating disorders, anxiety and depression.
 Shari holds a Masters Degree in Social Work from Rutgers University.
-This July Shari will be featured on the One Tough Muther Podcast with a surprise celebrity guest.
-This fall Shari will be a featured speaker at a Red Carpet Event led by Noelle Andressen to honor the dance and art world supporting #Metoo and Sexual Assault Survivors.
-Date and details will be announced in the summer of 2018.
+Shari was just featured on the nationally known podcast, One Tough Muther with Gloria Allred.
+This fall Shari will be a featured speaker at The Empowered Woman led by Noelle Andressen to honor the dance and art world supporting #Metoo and Sexual Assault Survivors.
+Tickets go on sale to the public on July 30, 2018.